Prince Harry, Duke of Sussex: Marriage and family

-The Duke and Duchess initially lived at Nottingham Cottage in London, on the grounds of Kensington Palace.
+The Duke and Duchess initially lived at Nottingham Cottage in London, in the grounds of Kensington Palace.
 In May 2018, it was reported that they had signed a two-year lease on WestfieldLarge, located on the Great Tew Estate in the Cotswolds.
 They gave up the lease after photos of the house and its interior were published by a paparazzi agency.
-The couple considered settling at the 21-bedroom Apartment 1 within the grounds of Kensington Palace, but moved to Frogmore Cottage in the Home Park of Windsor Castle instead.
+The couple considered settling at the 21-room Apartment 1 within Kensington Palace, but moved to Frogmore Cottage in the Home Park of Windsor Castle which Queen Elizabeth II had recently gifted to them instead.
 The Crown Estate refurbished the cottage at a cost of £2.4 million, paid out of the Sovereign Grant, with the Duke later reimbursing expenses beyond restoration and ordinary maintenance, a part of which was offset against rental payments that were due at the time.
-On 6 May 2019, the Duke and Duchess's son Archie Mountbatten-Windsor (later titled Prince Archie of Sussex) was born.
+On 6 May 2019, the Duke and Duchess's son, Archie, was born.
 Their office was moved to Buckingham Palace and officially closed on 31 March 2020 when the Sussexes ceased "undertaking official engagements in support of the Queen".
 After some months in Canada and the United States, the couple bought a house in June 2020 on the former estate of Riven Rock in Montecito, California.
 The next month, the Duchess suffered a miscarriage.
-On 4 June 2021, their daughter Lilibet Mountbatten-Windsor (later titled Princess Lilibet of Sussex) was born.
-The Duke and Duchess own a Labrador named Pula, and two Beagles named Guy and Mamma Mia, respectively.
+On 4 June 2021, their daughter, Lilibet, was born.
+The Duke and Duchess have owned a Labrador named Pula, and two Beagles named Guy and Mamma Mia.

-Harry is godfather to "five or six" children.
+In 2017, Harry stated that he had "five or six" godchildren, some of whom later attended his wedding.